 If your toddler snores loudly, pauses between breaths or seems to work hard to breathe, they may have sleep apnea.
 The most common cause of sleep apnea in children are enlarge tonsils and adenoids, though other factors such as being overweight, having a receding chin or a cleft palate may also contribute to this condition.
 Sleep apnea in children peaks between the ages of 3 and 6, but children younger than 3 may also have this condition.

-To learn more about sleep apnea in children in Little Silver, New Jersey, and schedule your child’s appointment with Dr. Christine Ally, please contact Advanced Sleep & TMJ Center of New Jersey today at 877-652-7632.
-Our dentist will work with your child and your child’s pediatrician to ensure that they receive the care they need.
+To learn more about sleep apnea in children in Little Silver and Red Bank, New Jersey, and schedule your child’s appointment with Dr. Ally, please contact Advanced Sleep & TMJ Center of New Jersey today at 877-652-7632.
+We will work with your child and your child’s pediatrician to ensure that they receive the care they need.